nerdguyahmad/simple-github.py/README.md

 ## Contributions

 Feel free to contribute to this wrapper.
 Open an issue for breaking changes.
-The only thing other then more methods this wrapper needs is a documentation.
-If you are brave enough to read the source code and document it then resource you need is [here](for-contributor/make-the-doc.MD).